 How to pull Collibra Edge docker images

-You can pull docker images used by Edge to perform security scans and audits.
-With this process, you use docker CLI to authenticate to the Collibra Edge docker registry in order to get a list of images used by each Edge site version.
+Pull Collibra Edge docker images to perform security scans or audits.
+To do this, you must authenticate to the Collibra Edge docker registry and retrieve the list of images for your specific Edge site version.

 Steps